CU-ESIIL/Innovation-Summit-2024/docs/worksheets/worksheet_3.md

 4. Did your group experience the groan zone?
 What is one tip you want to share with future groups at the Summit about getting through the groan zone?

 ### Reminder
 There is the opportunity for groups to continue working on their projects as an ESIIL Working Group.
 If you love your team and want to continue working together, considering submitting a Working Group Application this fall.
-See here for more information <https://esiil.org/working-groups>.
+See the ESIIL website for more information: <https://esiil.org/working-groups>.